-patch Modifies files according to a patch file.
-A patch file is normally a difference listing created with the diff program.
-By applying these differences to the original files, patch creates the patched versions.
+patch Modifies files according to a patch file [A patch file is normally a difference listing created with the diff

-6.58.
-Sysklogd-1.5
+6.63.
+Sysklogd-1.5.1

 The Sysklogd package contains programs for logging system messages, such as those given by the kernel when unusual things happen.